hawkgs/input-matcher/README.md

 **Problem 4.** "Difference in length between training and input sets."

 We can't guarantee the equal length of both of the sets.
 That's why in the case with difference, we should use zero-coefficient elements in order to address the missing actions which in practice should affect the output.
+This can be realized by filling either the training or input set, depending which one is longer, until the same length is reached.

 > Insufficient